313. Moe Baby Blues

 (originally aired May 18, 2003)

 Nothing left for Moe than to commit suicide, I guess.
 This would eventually become one of his character quirks, because suicide is hilarious!
 Just as he’s about to jump off a bridge, Maggie comes falling down into his arms, having been flung from the Simpson car due to Homer being a shitty, inattentive driver.
 Moe is smitten with the little tyke, and eventually falls into the role as Maggie’s babysitter.
-The scenes between these two are absolutely adorable, with Moe still retaining his personality (“It’s so nice to be with someone who can’t understand the horrible things I say.”)
-The highlight of course is when Moe’s story time where he regales the story of The Godfather using dolls, much to Maggie’s enjoyment.
-It’s not long before Homer and Marge start getting annoyed by how involved and overprotective Moe becomes of Maggie; the scene at the party really works showing how despite Moe being a bit overbearing, Maggie still seems to have a stronger bond with him than her actual parents.
-But then they push things too far into a creepy realm by showing Moe has his own baby monitor and video camera in Maggie’s room, the final straw for Homer, who tells Moe he’s not allowed to see her again.
+The scenes between these two are absolutely adorable, with Moe still retaining his rough personality (“It’s so nice to be with someone who can’t understand the horrible things I say.”)
+The highlight is Moe’s story time where he regales the story of The Godfather using dolls, much to Maggie’s enjoyment.
+It’s not long before Homer and Marge start getting annoyed by how involved and overprotective Moe becomes of Maggie.
+The scene at the party really works showing how despite Moe being a bit overbearing, Maggie seems to have a stronger bond with him than her actual parents.
+But then they push things too far into a creepy realm by showing Moe has his own baby monitor and a video camera in Maggie’s room, which is the final straw for Homer, who tells Moe he’s not allowed to see her again.

 Tidbits and Quotes